 - 1 15-ounce can black beans

-- Heat oil in a medium pan over medium-high heat.
+- Heat oil.
+Heat oil in a medium saucepan over medium-high heat.

-- Add onions and jalapeños and season with salt and pepper.
+- Sauté vegetables.
+Add onions and jalapeños and season with salt and pepper.
 Let cook, stirring occasionally, until starting to brown.

-- Add garlic, cumin, chili powder, coriander, and dried oregano.
+- Add garlic and spices.
+Add garlic, cumin, chili powder, coriander, and dried oregano.
 Cook, stirring to toast the spices 1 minute more.

-- Add black beans, juice and all, and bring to a simmer.
+- Add black beans.
+Add black beans, juice and all, and bring to a simmer.
 Simmer about 5 minutes.
 Mash a bit with a potato masher to make them nice and creamy.
 You don't want to make a puree, just break some up to thicken the beans.

 - Enjoy!
 Serve as a side or as a main meal with rice or with eggs and tortillas for breakfast.